layershift/kb-layershift/pages/02.managed-vps/01.backups/01.full-filesystem-backups/docs.en.md

 !!! * All backups are covered by our robust Managed Hosting SLA

 !!!! * For your security, filesystem backups are stored on a secure, high-speed, private backup network.
-!!!! * For added redundancy, a second copy is made on an off-site immutable (write-only) storage.
+!!!! * For added redundancy, a second copy is made on an off-site immutable (cannot be altered or deleted) storage.

 # Restoring from backups